Practical Answers to Common Career Planning Questions

 There is a different answer to that question for every individual.
 What you may love about a career may not make me feel the same way about it.
 That's why it is so important to learn about your own values, interests, personality, and aptitudes and find a career that is a good match based on that information.

-But as Long as I Make a Lot of Money, Then None of That Will Matter, Right?
+As Long as I Make a Lot of Money...

-Well, that's not true either.
-Earnings are very important to many people, but it must be considered in conjunction with all the other aspects of a particular occupation, for example, the job duties, the opportunities for advancement, the way it utilizes your hard skills and soft skills.
+Earnings are important to many people, but it must be considered in conjunction with all the other aspects of a particular occupation, for example, the job duties, the opportunities for advancement, the way it utilizes your hard skills and soft skills.

 It's sometimes easy to get attached to a particular employer—the bond with your coworkers and even your boss may be strong.
 There is such a thing as being too comfortable if that keeps you from progressing as far as you want.
 If you have no room to grow, it may be time to explore other opportunities.
 Try to think about what you'd do if your current employer closed shop and you had to look for work elsewhere.
 Would you be able to find a job that utilized your skills and experience?